keshaavg/customer-registration-api/README.md

 }
 ```

-### InValid Customer Case 6 - Customer Age less than 18 - Should Fail with BadRequest
+### Invalid Customer Case 6 - Customer Age less than 18 - Should Fail with BadRequest

 ```
 {